vefunder/protocol-research-review/articles/inverse_finance/Inverse-finance-DOLA-thread.md

 1/ @InverseFinance is a DeFi protocol that has developed various financial tools, including a lending market and a stablecoin (DOLA).

-We did a deep-dive to shed some light onto the complex doings of Inverse.
+We did a deep-dive to shed some light onto the complex inner workings of Inverse.

-Here’s a summarizing thread
+Here’s a summarizing thread:

 LINK to Article